French destroyer Aspirant Herber

 Aspirant Herber was one of seven Spahi-class destroyers built for the French Navy in the first decade of the 20th century.
+It is the second ship to bear the name of midshipman Eugene Marie Herber who died during the siege of the International Legations of Beijing on June 26, 1900.

 Design and description

 The Spahi-class was over 50 percent larger than the preceding Branlebas class to match the increase in size of foreign destroyers.
 Aspirante Herber had a length between perpendiculars of 64 m, a beam of 6.6 m, and a draft of 2.3 m.
 The ships displaced 530–550 t at deep load.
 Their crew numbered 77–79 officers and men.

 Aspirante Heber was powered by two triple-expansion steam engines, each driving one propeller shaft using steam provided by four Guyot boilers.
 The engines were designed to produce 7500 ihp which was intended to give the Spahi class a speed of 28 kn.
 During her sea trials, Aspirante Herber reached a speed of 28.25 kn.
 The ships carried enough coal to give them a range of 1000–1200 nmi at a cruising speed of 10 kn.

 The primary armament of the Spahi-class ships consisted of six 65 mm Modèle 1902 guns in single mounts, one each fore and aft of the superstructure and the others were distributed amidships.
 They were also fitted with three 450 mm torpedo tubes.
 One of these was in a fixed mount in the bow and the other two were on single rotating mounts amidships.